pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

 - Boris has done some work he shared with me on this.
-I don't think it's published yet.
+- It was only published recently.
+- I'd like to add it to the github repo, but I haven't had a change yet.